akourtis98/AllUnfinishedIdeasGoHere/README.md

-# AllUnfinishedIdeasGoHere
-You can find a lot of incomplete work here.
-All of it was done primarily for practice purposes...
+You can find a lot of css drafts here.
+All of it was done primarily for practice purposes.